sudarshan-hub/sudarshan-hub/README.md

 - 👋 Hi, I’m Sudarshan
-- 👀 I’m interested in prgramming and ethical hacking
+- 👀 Programmer and Cybersecurity Researcher
-- 🌱 I’m currently learning ethical hacking
-- 💞️ I’m looking to collaborate on bug bounties and ethical hacking related stuffs
+- 💞️ Contributing to Open source
 - 📫 You can reach me at https://www.linkedin.com/in/sudarshan-s-psgtech/

 <!---